D-vokic/AI_TECH-project/README.md

 🔭 I hope not the last.

-👯 TThis is project done in HTML, CSS/SASS And JavaScript.
+👯 This is project done in HTML, CSS/SASS And JavaScript.

 👨‍💻 The tenth project in a row where I started using the new rule @use instead of the old @import rule.